tillay8/maze-bot/README.md

 ```
 or
 ```
-python3 slashbot.py
+./run.sh [-n]
 ```

-mazebot is a server discord bot that accepts dash commands
+mazebot is a discord bot that accepts dash and slash commands

-slashbot accepts slash commands (is a user application)

 keep tokens in ~/bot_tokens

-thanks stigl for original idea and source code (which i converted into python)
+thanks stigl for original idea and source code (which i converted into python and then into C)

 https://github.com/stiglcz/maze-png